AlanChanthaboune/projectTest/README.md

-Dedicated to some of my random code that may include solutions to questions
+Some random code for random questions